rebelvg/framework.VR/readme.txt

 ALIVE.
 TFAR or ACRE2.
 DAC.
-Spectator, Jip teleporting script, Cigs and Suicide script are located in the murshun mod pack.
-All are completely optional.

 Framework Info.
 Spectator is located inside of our murshun pack.
-If you want to enable it you must add a few lines.

-[] execVM "murshun_menu\spectator\init.sqf";
-in init.sqf

-[] execVM "murshun_menu\spectator\onPlayerKilled.sqf";
-in onPlayerKilled.sqf

-[] execVM "murshun_menu\spectator\onPlayerRespawn.sqf";
-in onPlayerRespawn.sqf
+You can switch it by changing the value murshun_spectator_enable in the mission\fn_settings.sqf

 Framework should not throw ANY script errors.
 If you see any errors connected to the framework, you're probably doing something wrong, ask rebel.